Considering rollback after upgrading an Aurora cluster using the RDS B/G Deployments feature

 Conclusion

-I realized that if I could put the service into maintenance and stop database writes, there might be a way to somehow switch it back.
+We found that if we could put the service into maintenance and stop database writes, there was a way to somehow restore it.

 We would like to propose an appropriate upgrade plan based on service requirements, etc.